Postdoctoral Research Scholar in Modern Tibetan Studies

 - Two Course Syllabi for seminars (to be offered to M.A. and advanced undergraduate students)

-- Three Letters of Reference (provided via Interfolio) that include an evaluation of the applicant’s research, proposed courses, and prior teaching experience
+- Three Letters of Reference (provided via Interfolio or signed, sealed, and mailed to the address below) that include an evaluation of the applicant’s research, proposed courses, and prior teaching experience

 All application materials (including letters of reference) must be received by the Institute on or before March 20, 2023.
 Candidates may be invited for an interview to be held by video, phone or in person.
 All evaluations made in connection with applications received are confidential.